-After shelling out $230 for the Nest Hello smart doorbell or $399 for the Nest Cam IQ Outdoor, you could be forgiven for baulking at the $60 per year “Nest Aware” subscription fee on top.
-This is especially true when Ring’s “Protect” subscription plan starts at just $30 per year.
+After shelling out $200 for a Nest doorbell or $349 for the Nest Cam IQ Outdoor, you could be forgiven for baulking at the $60 per year “Nest Aware” subscription fee on top.
+This is especially true when Ring’s “Protect” subscription plan starts at just $40 per year.
 So are you able to skip the Nest Aware subscription?

 What Nest Aware offers

 At first glance, Nest Aware seems expensive compared to Ring’s plans, since Aware starts at $6/month but can be up to $12/month.
 This compares to Ring Protect Basic for just $4/month.
 But as it turns out, they aren’t directly comparable: Nest Aware covers all your Nest cameras/doorbells, unlike the Ring Protect Basic plan that only covers a single device.

 The general features you get from a Nest Aware subscription are:

 - 30-60 days of video recordings (depending on whether you pay for the $6 or $12 per month plan).

 - Intelligent alerts which uses Google’s AI to smartly detect people or sounds that you may need to check-out, and sends them onto you.